June 6, 2025

 Key Performance Indicators

-Some of the central KPIs include:
+Some of the central KPIs are:

-• Average shipping time and punctuality: These KPIs influence customer satisfaction and can indirectly reduce the return rate.
+• Average Shipping Time and Punctuality: These KPIs influence customer satisfaction and can indirectly reduce the return rate.
 Shorter delivery times are often justified if they increase customer satisfaction and minimize returns.

 Managing Returns